GoldenbergLab/python-project-template/README.md

 # Template for Python Projects
 This is a template for Python Projects in the Goldenberg Lab.
 There are three folders:

 - **data** All of the data stored in this repo should be located in this folder.
+There are subfolders for raw data and processed data.
 - **processing** All of the code designed for processing should be saved in this folder.
 - **analysis** should be used for analysis of processed data.

+Your workflow should be to:
+- Place raw data in `data/raw`. **Use `.gitignore` to exclude all data, raw and processed, from Github!
+You should never upload any remotely sensitive data on Github.**
+- Write and run code in `processing` that takes in this raw data, does all necessary cleaning, combining, and processing, and writes processed data file(s) to `data/processed`.
+Again, this file should be ignored by Git.
+- Conduct your analysis, ideally in a Jupyter notebook, in `analysis`, reading in the processed data file.
+Visualizations should go in `analysis/img`, if you'd like to store them in the Github repo.
+(You may not need to include the images themselves, but code to produce any visualizations should be included in your analysis.)

 ## Requirements
 This is a template for Python Projects in Goldenberg Lab.
 To use this template, please: